Travel On Your Stomach in Albuquerque

 The Best Restaurants in Albuquerque are a travel destination in their own right

-Albuquerque loves the craft of cooking.
-And the best restaurants in Albuquerque are often found in modest sand-colored buildings with hand-painted signs and time-worn seating.
+Albuquerque loves to cook!
+The best restaurants in Albuquerque are often found in modest sand-colored buildings with hand-painted signs and time-worn seating.
 Its best cooks can do wonders with inexpensive local ingredients and seasonings and offer modestly priced meals that are world-class dining experiences.
 This is “good and cheap” regional cooking at its best.

-I was drawn to Albuquerque from my very first visit largely by the food, and the enthusiasm the locals have for their food.
+I was drawn to Albuquerque from my very first visit largely by the food, and the enthusiasm the locals have for the local cuisine.
 Green chile, red chile, posole, sopapillas… when the locals talk about their food they do so with a passion reminiscent of my best memories of Paris, France.
 Whether I dined in the homes of friends or in restaurants recommended by locals, there is an enduring pride in the craft of good cooking that makes dining in Albuquerque so memorable.
 The food stands on its own, and does not need to be embellished by the pompous rituals of “fine dining.”

 How to travel on your stomach in Albuquerque

 Traveling on your stomach in Albuquerque is a simple process.
 Eat where the locals eat, eat what the locals eat.
 The maid that cleans your hotel room will probably give you a better recommendation on where to dine than the concierge at the hotel front desk.
 The concierge will likely recommend the high-style restaurants that all tourists are sent to.
 That may not be a bad thing.
 However, the maid knows the inexpensive places the locals go to for honest cooking.
 It will be a richer, more authentic dining experience (and a bargain as well).